-The UA Drive 4 features two layer bootie construction and with those soft materials create really snug one-to-one fit after fairly short break-in time.
+The UA Drive 4 features a two-layer booty construction and with those soft materials create a really snug one-to-one fit after a fairly short break-in time.

-There’s very interesting looking toe wrap which improves forefoot flexibility and makes even snugger fit due to connected lacing system.
+There’s a very interesting looking toe wrap that improves forefoot flexibility and makes an even snugger fit due to the connected lacing system.

 As I mentioned before, the ankle collar felt comfy as well – no pinching, no jamming.
 It’s awesome.

-Now as far as the actual fit goes, I recommend going true to size no matter what type of foot you have, just go true to size and they will fir you perfectly.
+Now as far as the actual fit goes, I recommend going true to size no matter what type of foot you have, just go true to size and they will fit you perfectly.

 SECOND BEST DEPARTMENT

 This is another department where the Drive 4 really shines and gets the job done perfectly.